graphicore/varla-varfo/explorations/calibrate/index.md

 It's OK that working with real physical measurements would make some things harder, the gist is that it would enable other things that are impossible to achieve under the CSS-Reference-Pixel.
-Despite, models would be **complementary**, there's no need to pick side.
+This is OK because the models are **complementary**, there's no need to pick a side.

 ### We would break interoperability/the internet.

 If we can't break anything, it will also be hard to do any good.
-We got to think of authors to act in good faith, that they want to create working designs, that they work hard to achieve that, and that they will find elegant solutions to difficult problems.
+We should assume that authors act in good faith, that they want to create working designs, that they work hard to achieve that, and that they will find elegant solutions to difficult problems.

-Lets instead focus on *the tools that we already have in CSS* to make robust designs and that will stay available.
+Let's instead focus on *the tools that we already have in CSS* to make robust designs and that will stay available.
 Because, without these tools, even the CSS-Reference-Pixel would fail to deliver on its promise.